zaceJin/Talos/README.md

  ### Pybullet:
  To install Pybullet use following code in anaconda(Windows) and command line (Linux):
  `pip install pybullet`
- For more information on PyBullet, read look [PyBullet ](https://pybullet.org/wordpress/).
+ For more information on PyBullet, read [PyBullet ](https://pybullet.org/wordpress/).

  ### Open Ai Gym:
  To install Gym use following code in anaconda(Windows) and command line (Linux):
  `pip install gym`
+ For more information on PyBullet, read [Gym offical installation documentation](https://gym.openai.com/docs/#installation).

+###